Last updated August 2020.

 What We’ve Learned About Writing For and About People

 PleasePrEPMe’s language reflects our values as an organization by respecting and honoring the bodies, experiences, and choices of all the people we serve.
-The following guidelines are just that—not unbreakable rules but evolving guidelines for writing with care, empathy, curiosity, and humility.
+The following guidelines are just that—evolving guidelines for writing with care, empathy, curiosity, and humility.

 Person-first language